elisabethkind/PythonAssignment/README.md

 OUTPUT:
 * csv file containing all responses, named after the subject id - e.g. '10.csv'\
 	-> if file name already taken, a new file name will be generated automatically - e.g. '10_2.csv'
+* summary of the subject's response statistics will be printed into the console

 HOW TO MAKE SOME CHANGES:
 * to change the keys used to make a response: